 The Maryland Workers' Compensation Commission (WCC) adjudicates and resolves issues regarding entitlement to benefits to workers who have become injured as a result of disease or injury connected to their employment.
-The passage of the Workplace Fraud Act of 2009 created a separate violation for misclassification in the Workers' Compensation law.
-In order to make employers aware of the new law and bring them into compliance, the WCC began an Employer Compliance Program.
-The program focuses on education and outreach to employers.
-Through the ongoing information sharing with the Division of Unemployment Insurance, the WCC is also advising all new employers in Maryland who open an unemployment insurance account of their responsibility to also obtain workers' compensation coverage.
+The WCC has developed an enhanced Employer Compliance Program which works closely with the Workplace Fraud Unit to find employers who are not providing the required compensation for injured workers, as well as those employers who are misclassifying workers as independent contractors to avoid paying workers' compensation premiums.
+The WCC continues with its long standing relationship with the Maryland Insurance Administration Fraud Division to report possible premium fraud when employers misclassify their workers.
+The Employer Compliance Program also focuses on education and outreach to employers to bring them into compliance before a violation is reported or found.
+Through the ongoing information sharing with the Department of Labor, Licensing and Regulation, and specifically the Division of Unemployment Insurance, the WCC is also reaching out to new employers in Maryland providing information regarding their responsibility to provide compensation to their injured employees through workers' compensation insurance coverage.